Bodyguard (British TV series): Critical response

 In a more mixed assessment, Robert Lloyd of the Los Angeles Times wrote that "Some elements of the series struck me as odd...and certain climactic revelations had me talking to the screen.
 But the action is well mounted and the tension tightly wound; it uncoils, when it does, with a satisfying snap".
-In a similarly mixed review, The Atlantics Sophie Gilbert acknowledged that "Hawes is elegantly unknowable as Julia...she gives just enough nuance in her performance to make you question whether she has a heart or is extremely deft at emotional manipulation", however she laments that "To watch Bodyguard’s six episodes is to suspend disbelief and submit to its surprises.
-It helps not to expect too much more than that, particularly when it comes to the show’s lavish employment of archetypes, which inevitably leads to its more questionable elements."
+In a similarly mixed review, The Atlantics Sophie Gilbert acknowledged that "Hawes is elegantly unknowable as Julia...she gives just enough nuance in her performance to make you question whether she has a heart or is extremely deft at emotional manipulation", however she laments that "To watch Bodyguards six episodes is to suspend disbelief and submit to its surprises.
+It helps not to expect too much more than that, particularly when it comes to the show's lavish employment of archetypes, which inevitably leads to its more questionable elements."

-Intelligent Protection International Limited’s CEO Alex Bomberg on BBC Radio 5 Live said that the plot, in particular the personal relationship that Budd developed with his charge, would be frowned upon as both unprofessional and putting the charge at risk.
-Detective Chief Inspector Steve Ray, of the Royal and Specialist Protection Command (RaSP) told the BBC that “the relationship that we have with our principals is purely professional”, adding that anyone who crossed the line would quickly be identified and would not last very long in Protection Command or even in the police service”.
+Intelligent Protection International Limited's CEO Alex Bomberg on BBC Radio 5 Live said that the plot, in particular the personal relationship that Budd developed with his charge, would be frowned upon as both unprofessional and putting the charge at risk.
+Detective Chief Inspector Steve Ray, of the Royal and Specialist Protection Command (RaSP) told the BBC that "the relationship that we have with our principals is purely professional", adding that anyone who crossed the line would quickly be identified and would not last very long in Protection Command or even in the police service".